Life Assurance and Critical Illness

 The chances are if you do not have one it is simply because you keep putting it off!
 You can resolve this right now…

-The Financial Services Authority does not regulate Wills and Lasting Power of Attorney.
+The Financial Conduct Authority does not regulate Wills and Lasting Power of Attorney.

 What are the financial implications of you being off sick unable to work long term?
 Will you be a financial burden on your family?